AICONSlab/MIRACL/docs/user-guide.md

 ## Workflows

-The workflow (`flow`) module combines multiple functions for ease of use to preform a desired task.
+The workflow (`flow`) module combines multiple functions from the above modules for ease of use to preform a desired task.

-For example, a standard reg/seg analysis could work like this:
+For example, a standard reg/seg analysis could look like this:

 ```
 # First perform registration of whole-brain clarity data to ARA